SeeSharpOpenSource/SeeSharpTools/README.md

 - **IndustrySwitch:** Industry switch control for boolean value input.
 This control support multiple display style.
 - **EasyButton:** Button control with preset images that more intuitive than original winform button.
 The preset images is configurable.
 - **EasyChart:** Data Visualization control based on MS Chart.
 Easy to use and capable of showing substantial data.
 Abandoned and no longer maintained.
 - **EasyChartX:** Evolving version of Data visualization control(EasyChart).
-The improvment including: Higher efficiency, Optimized interface, More custimization parameters, More functions.
+The improvments including: Higher efficiency, Optimized interface, More custimization parameters, More functions.
 - **StripChart:** Data logger graph with scroll style.
 - **Slide:** Slide control used for analog value input.
 - **GaugeLinear:** Slide control with adaptive scale and better appearance.